ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### POST Handler {#pubkey-post}

-The POST handler handles identifiers of group members for the group identified by "gid" and returns the public keys of such group members.
+The POST handler receives identifiers of group members for the group identified by "gid" and returns the public keys of such group members.

 The handler expects a request with payload formatted as a CBOR map.
 The payload of this request is a CBOR Map that MUST contain the following fields: